rendercv/rendercv-pipeline/README.md

 - Jan 2004 – May 2007
 - *Thesis: ``Supporting Synchronous Communication in Distributed Software Teams''*
-- *Thesis listed among the SIGSOFT Selected Ph.D.
-Dissertations in the Area of Software Engineering*
+- *Thesis listed among the [ACM SIGSOFT select Ph.D.
+Dissertations in the Area of Software Engineering](https://www.sigsoft.org/dissertations.html)*

 ## University of Bari, Italy, **MSc** in **Computer Science**